About the Fund

-The Dudgeon Community Fund STEM Programme aims to increase motivation and competence within Science, Technology, Engineering and Mathematics (STEM) subjects for pupils aged 12-16 years so that those pupils are more likely to enter post 16 education or employment within the STEM areas.
+The Dudgeon Community Fund STEM Programme aims to increase motivation and competence within Science, Technology, Engineering and Mathematics (STEM) subjects for pupils aged 12-18 years so that those pupils are more likely to continue education or employment within the STEM areas.

-The Fund aims to kick-start projects which can demonstrate that they will make a sustained difference to the target group.
-Further information can be found in the STEM Programme Fact Sheet.
+The Fund aims to support projects which can demonstrate that they will make a sustained difference to the target group.

-Applications can be made from non-fee paying schools plus charities, constituted community groups and other not for profit organisations that are accustomed to working with this age group.
-All applications must be for a STEM initiative which will be delivered to pupils in school years 8-11 in education in the Great Yarmouth, Breckland or North Norfolk districts.
+All applications must be for a STEM initiative which will be delivered to pupils in school years 8-13 in education in the Great Yarmouth, Breckland or North Norfolk districts.